-You know it, and we’ve talked about sitting at work before but now there’s a study that proves sitting all day is doing you no favours.
+You know it is.
+And we’ve talked about sitting at work before.
+However, now there’s a study that proves that sitting all day is doing you no favours.

-The pretty legendary ‘American Journal of Epidemiology’ published a study in 2010 which correlated sitting at work and sitting at home with an individual’s physical health.
-The study was massive, it had 53,440 men and 69,776 women enrolled.
-They were all questioned about the time spent sitting at work (and home) and their physical activity.
+This study come from the pretty legendary ‘American Journal of Epidemiology’ and was published a study in 2010.
+It correlated sitting at work and sitting at home with an individual’s physical health.
+The study was massive with 53,440 men and 69,776 women enrolled in it.
+They were all questioned about the time spent sitting at work and at home and their physical activity.

 At the start of the study the subjects were all disease free.
-However, and it’s a big however, the authors identified 11,307 deaths in men and 7,923 deaths in women during the 14-year follow-up period.
-The key thing was:
+However, and it’s a BIG however, during the 14-year follow-up period the authors identified 11,307 male deaths and 7,923 female deaths.

-- Women who reported sitting for more than six hours during their leisure time versus less than three hours every day had an approximately 40% higher all-cause death rate.
+- Women who reported sitting for more than six hours during after work versus those who sat for less than three hours were approximately 40% more likely to die rate.

-- Men had an approximately 20% higher death rate.
+- Men who did the same had an approximately 20% higher death rate.

 So, going home and flopping on the sofa is killing you.
 Good grief!

 So, the next question is how can you prevent this.